Guidelines for Hiring a Foreign Employee

 The notification can be made electronically through the employer's Enter Finland service.

-The notification can also be made by sending the TE Office a TEM054 attachment form and a copy of the employee's passport or residence permit card.
+The notification can also be made by sending the TE Office a TEM055 attachment form and a copy of the employee's passport or residence permit card.

-The employer must inform the shop steward and keep the information of the foreigner’s employment for four years after the end of the employment.
+The employer must inform the shop steward and keep the information of the foreigner’s employment for two years after the end of the employment.

 Submitting the application